fitchtech/azure-devops/README.md

 - Parameters naming uses camelCase
 - Parameter naming consistent across templates
 - Parameter names in steps templates should be the same as the task input name
-  - Except when there is duplicates which should be prefixed with the task name
+  - Except when there are duplicates that should be prefixed with the task name
 - Limit nesting templates to two levels
 - Expressions no longer than ~100 char
 - Only use pipeline variables for the replace tokens task or env vars in scripts